-Small businesses and larger companies alike can use black and white to convey a sense of refinement and style.
-And of course, the vast majority of time when your logo appears in print, it will be in black and white (so make sure that your logo works well in black and white, even if it has color in it).
+Small businesses and larger companies can use black and white to convey a sense of refinement and style.
+And of course, the vast majority of the time, when your logo appears in print, it will be in black and white (so make sure that your logo works well in black and white, even if it has color in it).

 The black and white trend can serve as a variation of your current logo.
 You’re not mandated to use each iteration of your logo on all platforms, but it’s nice to have choices – some logo color schemes work better in different spaces, particularly in the age of social media.

 Black and white logos look sharp anywhere they’re used, so having a logo that translates well in black and white works to your advantage.

 Negative space is a design style based on dual imagery.
 Using both positive and negative space to join multiple images into one cohesive piece, you create an engaging and intriguing logo.

 This logo design style has emerged as a breakout trend in 2017, not only because these logos are clever but because they have a high recall value.

 With their immense visual impact, these logos cement your brand in a consumer’s memory, making it easier for them to remember you later on.

 There have been some memorable negative space examples in the past, including the FedEx logo.